Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits

 For the model described here, this translates to

-which means that, in the case of $\left|\langle\phi| \hat S_n|\psi\rangle \right| >0$, if the magnetic field is fluctuating sufficiently slowly, the probability of transition between eigenstates $|\psi\rangle$ and $|\phi\rangle$ becomes vanishingly small.
+which means that, in the case of $\left|\langle\phi_i| \hat S_n|\phi_j\rangle \right| >0$, if the magnetic field is fluctuating sufficiently slowly, the probability of transition between eigenstates $|\psi\rangle$ and $|\phi\rangle$ becomes vanishingly small.

 Since we have made the rotating wave (or secular) approximation, and are only interested in the interaction picture dynamics of our system, we may drop the Hamiltonian commutator in Eq.\eqref{masterequation}, leaving only the dissipator term.
+For Si:Bi in the intermediate-field regime, this condition is satisfied by setting $\alpha^2/2\pi=9$ MHz, and we use this value whenever we provide numerical calculations.
 We are now equipped with the tools to address decoherence in our quantum system.
 We may model our gates as ideal unitaries that can prepare some superposition $|\psi\rangle = a|e\rangle + b|g\rangle$ between the adiabatic basis states $|e\rangle$ and $|g\rangle$, which is then decohered according to our noise model.
 The dephasing and depolarising rates are determined by applying our master equation and measuring the rate that the observables

 and